The Best GRE Prep Book in 2024-2025 | Compared and Reviewed

 This likely results from the practice of publishing a new book every year, even when the test does not change.
 Having to come up with hundreds of new practice questions on a short deadline can easily result in errors.

-For this reason, it’s hard to recommend Princeton’s materials.
-There’s no point putting your time and effort into drilling with materials you can’t trust.
+For this reason, it’s hard to recommend Princeton Reviews’s materials.
+When plenty of high-quality GRE Math practice questions and study materials exist, there’s no point putting your time and effort into drilling with materials you can’t trust.

 Magoosh